dinoboards/V9958-Super/docs/strange-issue-1.md

 ## Further Observations (2023-04-04)

 The above issue was never resolved with changing optimisation strategies.
-Some futher observations have been noted.
+Some further observations have been noted.

-Have enabled from of the reporting options in the tcl file.
+Have enabled the reporting options in the tcl file.

 In the project.tr file, we get entries like: